 Azilsartan is formulated as its prodrug, azilsartan medoxomil.
 It absorbs rapidly in the gut, and biotransformation in the liver leads to the prodrug being hydrolyzed to its active metabolite, azilsartan, primarily by the enzyme CYP2C9.
 It is 60% bioavailable, with an elimination half-life of about 11 hours.
 The time to peak concentrations in the plasma ranges between 1.5 to 3 hours and reaches steady-state concentrations after five days.
 Azilsartan is excreted primarily in the feces (55%), and 42% gets excreted in urine; 15% of the azilsartan excreted in urine remains unchanged.

 Overall, azilsartan is well-tolerated in most patients in terms of adverse effects.
-In a controlled, double-blind, randomized clinical trial comparing the efficacy of azilsartan medoxomil to the ACE inhibitor ramipril in 784 patients, the overall number of adverse events were reported to be much less frequent with azilsartan.
+In a controlled, double-blind, randomized clinical trial comparing the efficacy of azilsartan medoxomil to the ACE inhibitor ramipril in 784 patients, the overall number of adverse events was reported to be much less frequent with azilsartan.
 Patients were started on a dose of 20 mg of azilsartan and 2.5 mg of ramipril once daily for two weeks, then were titrated up to dosages of 40 or 80 mg of azilsartan and 10 mg of ramipril for 22 weeks.

 During the treatment period, dizziness and hypotension occurred more often with the azilsartan treatment groups, and cough, a class side effect commonly encountered with ACE inhibitors, occurred more frequently with the ramipril group (8.2% of participants).
 Cough only occurred in 1% and 1.4% of azilsartan 40 and 80 mg groups, respectively.
 Another effect observed in the azilsartan group was a pertinent increase in serum potassium, sodium, and uric acid; no deaths resulted from this effect or the aforementioned adverse effects as well.
 Adverse events resulting in discontinuation of azilsartan in the treatment groups of 40 and 80 mg were less frequent (2.4% and 3.1%, respectively) than with ramipril (4.8%).
 There were no recorded events of hyperkalemia or angioedema in this study.